diegopacheco/diegopacheco-architecture-library/src/philosofy/DEFENSIVE.md

-# Defensive Programing
+# Defensive Programming

 [Defensive programming](https://en.wikipedia.org/wiki/Defensive_programming) is a design approach that emphasizes anticipating and handling potential errors or unexpected inputs in software development.
-For instance you always:
+For instance, you always:
 * Validate inputs to ensure they meet expected formats and constraints.
 * Handle [exceptions gracefully](https://diego-pacheco.blogspot.com/2024/09/proper-error-handling.html) to prevent crashes and provide meaningful error messages.
 * Design functions and methods to be robust against invalid or unexpected inputs.